Structural Complexities of Matching Mechanisms: Outcome-Effect Complexity

+\paragraph{Intermediate mechanism: $\SDrot$.} Informally, we are able to show this complexity measure is high because an applicant in $\TTC$ can dramatically affect the \emph{order} in which future cycles will be matched in $\TTC$, and thus dramatically affect the entirety of the matching.
 To present our formal proof, we first define an intermediate mechanism that we call $\SDrot$, a variant of $\SD$ where the first applicant can affect the order in which other applicants choose institutions.
-We show that, unlike $\SD$, the mechanism $\SDrot$ has high type-to-matching complexity.
-Then, we show that $\TTC$ can ``simulate'' $\SDrot$, and thus TTC has type-to-matching complexity at least as high as $\SDrot$.
+We show that, unlike $\SD$, the mechanism $\SDrot$ has high outcome-effect complexity.
+Then, we show that $\TTC$ can ``simulate'' $\SDrot$, and thus $\TTC$ has outcome-effect complexity at least as high as $\SDrot$.

 \begin{definition} Consider a matching market with $n+1$ applicants $\{d_*,d_1,\ldots,d_n\}$ and $2n$ institutions $\{h_1,\ldots,h_n,h_1^{\mathsf{rot}},\ldots,h_n^{\mathsf{rot}}\}$.
 Define a mechanism $\SDrot$ as follows: first, $d_*$ is permanently matched to her top-ranked institution $h_j^{\mathsf{rot}}$ from $\{h_1^{\mathsf{rot}},\ldots,h_n^{\mathsf{rot}}\}$.
 Then, in order, each of the applicants { $d_j, d_{j+1}, \allowbreak\ldots,\allowbreak d_{n-1}, d_n$} is permanently matched to her top-ranked remaining institution from $\{h_1,\ldots,h_n\}$ (and all other applicants go unmatched).
 In other words, applicants are allocated to $\{h_1,\ldots,h_n\}$ according to $\SD_{d_j,d_{j+1},\ldots,d_n}(\cdot)$. \end{definition}